 - Cubic Volume / Weight

-**Before we first dive into each one, the easiest way to avoid hidden moving costs are to READ SUBSCRIPTS and everything carefully and completely.
+**Before we dive into each one, the easiest way to avoid hidden costs is to read everything carefully and completely.

-There are many different memberships that you could look for, but the most important in terms of choosing an international moving company are:
+There are many memberships, but the most important in terms of an international moving quote are:

 - FIDI/FAIM – Federal Association of International Movers